Date of Last Revision: July 19, 2022

 All requests for PHI or other data that are received by Caredove from patients or others shall be immediately referred to the appropriate HIC or healthcare entity so they may respond promptly and appropriately.
 Caredove staff shall be instructed to make clear that Caredove cannot respond to requests involving fulfillment of patient rights to information.
 Marketing materials and Caredove platform functions shall be designed to direct such requests to the appropriate HIC so they can respond appropriately.

-Caredove Employees & Third Party Service Providers Personal Information may be accessed by a limited number of Caredove personnel for a limited number of purposes while they are performing their duties.
+PI may be accessed by a limited number of Caredove personnel for a limited number of purposes while they are performing their duties.
 These purposes are outlined in (Principle 2) above.
-We will not use or disclose an individual’s Personal Information for any other purpose, or to any third party, unless we have been given consent to do so.
-We retain and dispose of Personal Information collected for our own purposes in accordance with our Information, Retention and Disposal Policy.
+We will not use or disclose an individual’s PI for any other purpose, or to any third party, unless we have been given consent to do so.
 Access controls are used to prevent unauthorized or inappropriate access to PHI by Caredove employees or third party providers.
 Caredove only grants access to PHI to authorized persons who require access to PHI based on role.
 The Caredove Privacy Officer grants and revokes this directly based on the access control matrix that maps roles to types of PHI access.
 Most Caredove personnel never have access to PHI.
 Caredove maintains procedures for its own personnel that:

 Caredove assigns unique credentials to each Caredove staff member or third party service provider with access to PHI.

-Browser Information Caredove collects browser information for performance and usage analytics.
-For both anonymous visitors and known visitors to our website, we collect information such as the server your computer is logged onto, the domain name of your internet service provider, your browser type and version (for example, Firefox or Internet Explorer) and your IP address.
+Caredove collects browser information for performance and usage analytics.
+For both anonymous visitors and known visitors to our website, information is collected such as the server the computer is logged onto, the domain name of the internet service provider, browser type and version (for example, Firefox or Internet Explorer) and IP address.
 Caredove may also derive the general geographic area associated with an IP address.

-3rd Party Web Services Caredove makes use of some 3rd party web services to support its functionality (e.g., mapping, translation, email, customer support, faxing and analytics services services), to which some information may be transferred.
-Caredove only uses these 3rd party services in ways that are consistent with the Caredove privacy & security program.
+Caredove makes use of some 3rd party web services to support its functionality (e.g., mapping, translation, email, customer support, faxing and analytics services services), to which some information may be transferred.
+Caredove only uses these 3rd party services in ways that are consistent with the Caredove Privacy & Security Program.

-The principle of "safeguards" means that PHI shall be protected by security safeguards appropriate to the sensitivity of the information.
-Caredove protects Personal Information under our control with safeguards that are appropriate to the sensitivity of that information.
-These safeguards are designed to protect information in all formats against loss or theft, as well as against unauthorized access, disclosure, copying, use, or modification.
-Security Safeguards are put in place by Caredove to protect PHI and PI and include administrative, technical and physical safeguards appropriate to the sensitivity of information.
+The principle of "safeguards" means that PI and PHI shall be protected by security safeguards appropriate to the sensitivity of the information.
+Caredove protects PI and PHI under with safeguards that are appropriate to the sensitivity of the information.
+These safeguards are designed to protect information in all formats against loss or theft, as well as against unauthorized access, disclosure, copying, use or modification.
+Security Safeguards are put in place by Caredove to protect PI and PHI and include administrative, technical and physical safeguards appropriate to the sensitivity of information.
 This includes:

 A detailed security safeguard description is found in the Data Security policy, which discusses practices such as use of complex passwords, firewalls, encryption of data, continuous vulnerability assessments, Privacy Incident & Breach Management, and access based on least privilege.

-The principle of "openness" means that an organization shall make readily available to individuals specific information about its policies and practices relating to the management of PHI.
+The principle of "openness" means that an organization shall make readily available to individuals specific information about its policies and practices relating to the management of PI and PHI.
 Caredove makes available plain language descriptions of its approach to privacy and security.
-We post our privacy program overview on our website.
-Additional information about our privacy-related policies and procedures is available upon request.
+Caredove posts its privacy program overview on its website.
+Additional information about Caredove’s privacy-related policies and procedures is available upon request.